Problems related to Sender Policy Framework (SPF)

 SPF record configuration needs to be done at your DNS hosting provider or domain registrar.

-- To see an example of how to configure an SPF TXT record correctly, see Configuring SPF records in the user's manual of CodeTwo Email Signatures for Office 365.
+- To see an example of how to configure an SPF TXT record correctly, see Configuring SPF records in the user's manual of CodeTwo Email Signatures 365.

 - For more information on the SPF syntax, see this Microsoft article.

-- To learn how to create DNS records (including SPF records) for the most popular DNS hosting providers / domain registrars, see this Office 365 support article.
+- To learn how to create DNS records (including SPF records) for the most popular DNS hosting providers / domain registrars, see this Microsoft 365 support article.

 Time to live (TTL) defines how often a caching (recursive) DNS name server should query the authoritative name server in your domain for the SPF record.
 In other words, this value defines how often name servers cache any changes in your SPF record.
 The TTL value is set up in seconds.
 When configuring your SPF record you can provide any value of TTL, depending on how often you plan to change this record.
 Remember that shorter TTL means heavier load on your authoritative name server.